Free Sterling Silver Appraisal: Marks, Weight, Value

 What a free appraisal can and cannot do

-A free sterling silver appraisal can help you decide whether an item is likely sterling, silver plate, weighted sterling, or a piece that needs a paid written report.
-It should not be treated as an insurance value or final appraisal from photos alone.
+A free sterling silver appraisal can help you decide whether an item is likely sterling, silver plate, weighted sterling, coin silver, continental silver, or a piece that needs a paid written report.
+It should not be treated as an insurance value, estate value, donation value, or final appraisal from photos alone.

 Recent auction records show sterling flatware, serving spoons, shell dishes, and mixed services selling across a wide range.
-Maker, weight, pattern, and completeness explain much of the difference.
+Maker, weight, pattern, completeness, condition, and buyer demand explain much of the difference.
+Two pieces can both be marked sterling and still land in different value bands because one is a large complete service while the other is a single weighted candleholder or a damaged hollowware piece.

 Quick triage checklist